 Where all three elements are fulfilled, the person is being deprived of their liberty.

-The Mental Capacity (Amendment) Act (referred to as ‘the Act’ hereafter) both repeals and replaces DoLS with a new scheme called the Liberty Protection Safeguards (LPS) applicable in all settings for people aged 16 years and over.
+both repeal and replace DoLS with a new scheme called the Liberty Protection Safeguards (LPS) applicable in all settings for people aged 16 years and over.

 The MCA Code of Practice